 A PhD student in Singapore can attest to that.
 Hyeongcheol Kim went off to a computer conference in Montreal and was excited to make his own side journey to Quebec City, to take in its sights and vibe.
 His mind was on the conference after that, and when he tried to write about everything he wanted in his travel blog he realized his Quebec recall wasn't good.

-He wondered if there was an easy way to capture his thoughts and feelings in words with images real-time, rather than struggling with half-baked memories after returning home.
-Enter a challenge in “experience writing,” where, with the right solution, all those clever little thought burst don’t go away because they are captured in the moment, and without always whipping out a notepad and weighing down the moment.
+He wondered if there was an easy way to capture his thoughts and feelings in words with images in real-time, rather than struggling with half-baked memories after returning home.
+Enter a challenge in "experience writing," where, with the right solution, all those clever little thoughts burst don't go away because they are captured in the moment, and without always whipping out a notepad and weighing down the moment.
 He talked about the challenge with Shengdong Zhao, head of the NUS Human-Computer Interaction lab; joining in were Can Liu and Kotaro Hara.
 Result: LiveSnippets, a voice-based multimedia journaling app designed to run on Android.

 They discussed their work in a paper prepared as a conference presentation.

 "LiveSnippets: Voice-based Live Authoring of Multimedia Articles about Experiences" was prepared for MobileHCI '20: the 22nd International Conference on Human-Computer Interaction with Mobile Devices and Services.

 They reminded readers why documenting experiences can be difficult.